 For example, if you still need to meet a world language requirement because you did not take enough in high school, you and your advisor will explore options on how to fulfill the requirement since not all language option are on-line.
 Common options include taking German, Hebrew, or Anishinaabemowin (Ojibwe) at UWM online, coming to the UWM campus just for world language classes, taking the requirement at a university close to where you live and transferring the credit back to UWM, or finding another university that does offer world language on-line and transferring the credit back to UWM.
 All of our online majors require that the fourth level of a single language other than English be completed.
 A student who has passed, for example, Spanish 4 in high school will have met this requirement.
 Otherwise the student must take through fourth-semester Spanish (or another world language) while in college.
 Students with some previous high school world language, but not four levels worth, should consult with an advisor about either continuing that language through the fourth level or starting a new language in college; one path may be shorter than another.

 We also offer in-person advising at the UWM two-year campuses for currently enrolled students interested in making the transition from that campus to UWM.
-However, IN-PERSON ADVISING IS CURRENTLY NOT AVAILABLE DUE TO COVID-19.
 The advisors listed below can help you plan your next steps.
 Contact them for an advising appointment.
 If you are at a UW two-year campus not affiliated with UWM, contact Andy Cuneo.

 - Andy Cuneo takes appointments at UW-Waukesha